spectrochempy/spectrochempy/docs/examples/readme.txt

 General examples
 ----------------

-General-purpose and introductory examples from the sphinx-gallery
+General-purpose and introductory examples from SpectroChemPy